Layoff and Reduction

 - Assist department with planning and managing complex layoffs.

-- Determine rehire list and/or bumping options for classified staff.
+- Determine rehire list and/or bumping options for classified non-union and contract covered staff.

 - Ensure that the layoff notice is properly prepared and signed by the official who has the delegated authority to do so (typically the dean or vice president or equivalent official, or that individual’s designee).